Azure/autorest.java/docs/developer/parameter-transformation.md

 Client model has `ClientMethod.methodTransformationDetails`.

-Flatten results to a single `MethodTransformationDetail`, which represents the flattening of the single body parameter (`outParameter` is that body parameter).
+Flatten results to a single `MethodTransformationDetail`, which represents the flattening of the single body parameter.

 `MethodTransformationDetail` contains multiple `ParameterMapping`, one for each property of the flattened body parameter.

+`outputParameter` represents the flattened body parameter (the real parameter).

+`ParameterMapping.inputParameter` represents the parameter in method signature.
+`inputParameterProperty` be `null`.
+`outputParameterPropertyName` and `outputParameterProperty` be property in body parameter/schema.

 ## Grouping